 Floating Bridge and Landings Project

-We are replacing the world's longest floating bridge -- a four-lane structure built more than a half century ago -- with a safer, six-lane bridge designed to withstand stronger windstorms and waves.
-The new bridge, set to open in 2016, also will have shoulders for disabled vehicles and a separate, 14-foot-wide path for bicyclists, walkers and joggers.
+We replaced the world's longest floating bridge -- a four-lane structure built more than a half century ago -- with an even longer, safer, six-lane bridge designed to withstand strong windstorms and waves.
+The new bridge, which opened April 2016, also has shoulders for disabled vehicles and a separate, 14-foot-wide path for bicyclists, walkers and joggers.

 New HOV lanes, median transit stops, and direct-access ramps for buses and carpools are among the many improvements we've completed on SR 520's Eastside corridor.
 This 2.3-mile stretch of rebuilt highway also features the first completed segment of a new, regional cross-lake bicycle and pedestrian path and three community-connecting highway lids.